MarioniLab/simpleSingleCellResults/work-1-reads.knit.md

 This manifests as negative size factors that are obviously nonsensical.
 To avoid this, the `computeSumFactors` function will automatically remove low-abundance genes prior to the calculation of size factors.
 Genes with a library size-adjusted average count below a specified threshold (`min.mean`) are ignored.
-    - For read count data, the default value of 1 is usually satisfactory.
+For read count data, the default value of 1 is usually satisfactory.
-      For UMI data, counts are lower so a threshold of 0.1 is recommended.
-    - While the library size-adjusted average is not entirely independent of the bias [@bourgon2010independent], this is a better filter statistic than the sample mean count.
-      The latter would enrich for genes that are upregulated in cells with large library sizes, resulting in inflated size factor estimates for those cells.
 - Cell-based QC should always be performed prior to normalization, to remove cells with very low numbers of expressed genes.
 Otherwise, `computeSumFactors()` may yield negative size factors for low-quality cells.
 This is because too many zeroes are present in these cells, reducing the effectiveness of pooling to eliminate zeroes.
-Indeed, for some low-quality cells, the effect of cell damage on the transcriptome may already violate the non-DE assumption.
+See `?computeSumFactors` for more details on how the function resolves negative size factors.
 - The `sizes` argument can be used to specify the number of pool sizes to use to compute the size factors.
 More `sizes` yields more precise estimates at the cost of some computational time and memory.
-In general, all `sizes` should not above 20 cells to ensure that there are sufficient non-zero expression values in each pool.
+In general, all `sizes` should be above 20 cells to ensure that there are sufficient non-zero expression values in each pool.
 The total number of cells should also be at least 100 for effective pooling.
-- For highly heterogeneous datasets, it is advisable to perform a rough clustering of the cells.
+- For highly heterogeneous datasets, it is advisable to perform a rough clustering of the cells to weaken the non-DE assumption.
-This can be done with the `quickCluster` function and the results passed to `computeSumFactors` via the `cluster` argument.
+This can be done with the `quickCluster()` function and the results passed to `computeSumFactors()` via the `clusters` argument.
-Cells in each cluster are normalized separately, and the size factors are rescaled to be comparable across clusters.
-This avoids the need to assume that most genes are non-DE across the entire population - only a non-DE majority is required between pairs of clusters.
-We demonstrate this approach later with a larger dataset in the next [workflow](https://bioconductor.org/packages/3.9/simpleSingleCell/vignettes/work-2-umis.html#6_normalization_of_cell-specific_biases).
+We demonstrate this approach with a larger data set in the next [workflow](https://bioconductor.org/packages/3.9/simpleSingleCell/vignettes/work-2-umis.html#6_normalization_of_cell-specific_biases).

 ## Computing separate size factors for spike-in transcripts